tommydino93/Python_Utils/README.md

 # Python Utils
-This repository contains wrapper functions for the most common python dtypes.
+This repository contains wrapper functions and code snippets for the most common python dtypes.

 <br/><br/>